2023–24 Indiana Pacers season: Draft

-The Pacers entered the draft with three first-round picks and two second-round picks, acquired in deals surrounding Malcolm Brogdon and Caris LeVert.
+The Pacers entered the draft with three first-round picks and two second-round picks.
+All selections were acquired through previous trades, except for the 7th pick.
 Following several trades during the 2023 NBA draft, the Pacers walked away with the 8th pick Jarace Walker, the 26th pick Ben Sheppard, the 47th pick Mojave King, and the 55th pick Isaiah Wong.